Midwest City, Oklahoma: Arts and culture

 Midwest City is home to a four-star 18-hole municipal golf course, a 9-hole municipal golf course, a swimming pool, splash park, and several urban parks.
 The nearby base hosts an annual Star-Spangled Salute each summer.
+The Juneteenth Midwest City Family Festival began in 2023 commemorating the national Juneteenth holiday.
 Rose State College hosts Global Oklahoma each year on the first Saturday in October.

 When Midwest City's founder and developer, W. P. "Bill" Atkinson, died in 1999, he left his 1955 mansion in trust for the community's enjoyment and historical appreciation.
 Today, the Atkinson Heritage Center at N.E.
 10th and Midwest Blvd. is owned by the Rose State College Foundation and maintained by the college.
-The 8,000 sq. ft. historic home, preserved as it was originally designed and built when Atkinson anticipated running for governor, is available for free tours by appointment.
-To serve the community and help financially support the historic property, the house conference room as well as the 1951 pony barn are available for rental for events.
+The 8,000 sq. ft. historic home, preserved in its original design when Atkinson was anticipating a run for governor, is available for free tours by appointment.
+To serve the community and help financially support the historic property, the house conference room and the 1951 pony barn are available for event rentals.

 Education

-Schools in Midwest City are part of the Mid-Del School District and include Midwest City High School, Carl Albert High School, Midwest City Middle School, Carl Albert Middle School and numerous elementary schools.
+Midwest City is within the boundaries of multiple school districts.
+The largest portion is within Mid-Del School District, and includes Midwest City High School, Carl Albert High School, Midwest City Middle School, Carl Albert Middle School and numerous elementary schools.
 The district also includes a post-secondary school, the Mid-Del Technology Center.
 Rose State College, a two-year community college, is also located in the city.

 The school district was initially housed in prefabricated hutments and began with a high school and two grade schools that were precursors to the Sooner and Soldier Creek elementary schools.

+Other parts of Midwest City are in Choctaw/Nicoma Park Schools, Oklahoma City Public Schools (OKCPS), and Crutcho Public School.
+Zoned schools of the OKCPS part include Willow Brook Elementary School (PreKindergarten-Grade 1), Spencer Elementary School (grades 2-4), Rogers Intermediate School (grades 5-6), and Star Spencer Mid-High School.